Electromagnetism from relativistic fluid dynamics: Gauge symmetry and matter space formulation

-At this point, we need to examine the degrees of freedom for the matter space.
+At this point, we need to examine the degrees of freedom of the matter space.
 Fundamentally, the matter space has three degrees of freedom consisting of $M^A$ with $A=1,2,3$.
-On the other hand, in four-dimensional spacetime, the electromagnetic potential $A_a$ and fields $F_{ab}$ consist of four and six-variables, respectively.
+On the other hand, in four-dimensional spacetime, the electromagnetic potential $A_a$ and fields $F_{ab}$ consist of four and six variables, respectively.
 The gauge potential is restricted to satisfy \eqref{M^A}, leaving three degrees of freedom; this restriction changes not the physics but the gauge description, since observables are represented by the field strength.
-The electromagnetic field, given the direction $m^a$, also has three freedoms satisfying $m^a F_{ab}=0$\footnote{ As a specific example, one can choose a coordinate system in which the time coordinate follows the integral curves of $m^a$, so that $m^a = m^0 \delta^a_0$.
-In this frame, the condition in Eq. \eqref{orthom} implies $ F_{0k} =0 . $ Now, the electromagnetic field has three non-vanishing degrees of freedom, $B_x$, $B_y$, $B_z$.}.
-In this sense, the 6 freedoms of the electromagnetic field is redistributed to 3+3 for the direction of $m^a$ and for the electromagnetic field from matter space, respectively.
-If we are to construct a general electromagnetic field based on the matter-space approach, we need to consider multi-fluid theory with many propagating directions, "$m^a $" vectors.
+The 2-form field, given the direction $m^a$, also has three freedoms satisfying $m^a G_{ab}=0$\footnote{ As a specific example, one can choose a coordinate system in which the time coordinate follows the integral curves of $m^a$, so that $m^a = m^0 \delta^a_0$.
+In this frame, the condition in Eq. \eqref{orthom} implies $ G_{0k} =0 . $ Now, the form field has three non-vanishing degrees of freedom, $G_{12}$, $G_{23}$, $G_{31}$.}.
+In this sense, the 6 freedoms of the electromagnetic field is redistributed as 3+3 for the direction of $m^a$ and for the matter space 2-form field, respectively.
+If we are to construct a general electromagnetic field based on the matter-space approach, we need to consider multi-fluid theory with many propagating directions, $m^a $ vectors.

-As mentioned, we interpret $\phi$ as the scalar for gauge degrees of freedom.
-Let us display the consequences on the field $\bm{F}$.
-The 4-form equation,
+As previously mentioned, we interpret $\phi$ as the scalar field encoding the gauge degrees of freedom.
+Let us now examine its implications for the 2-form field $\bm{G}$.
+The vanishing of the 4-form,